Last updated 03/27/2022

 POLICY

-Medical assistance covers medically necessary services and consultations delivered by a health care provider through telehealth in the same manner as if the service was delivered through in-person contact.
-Services or consultations delivered through telehealth are paid at the full allowable rate.
+Medical assistance covers medically necessary services and consultations delivered by a health care provider through telehealth in the same manner as if the service or consultation was delivered through in-person contact.
+Services or consultations delivered through telehealth shall be paid at the full allowable rate.

 MHCP programs will cover telehealth services in the same manner as any other benefits covered through the programs.
 Coverage will not be limited on the basis of geography or location.
 Out-of-state coverage policy applies to services provided via telehealth.